 Please note that a villain simply being gay is not enough for this trope to be in effect.
 His brand of evil must involve a sexual nature and/or some uncomfortable flirting.
 Or even better, outright threats of rape/molestation.
 Before adding an example, think of whether he'd be any different if he wasn't gay.

 On the other hand, for some people it is enough.
 For decades, this was the only role gays could play in mainstream media, and it still crops up uncomfortably often.
 Frequently the villain will be the only homosexual in the story.
 Now there will be a Freudian Excuse or they be played sympathetically - a kind of Author's Saving Throw against criticism.

-See also Decadent Gay and Sissy Villain which are closely connected to this trope.
+See also Sissy Villain which is closely connected to this trope.

 While the characters mentioned certainly fit the trope, other, much more sympathetic characters are pretty strongly implied to be gay or bisexual, rather averting the implication that they're ALL depraved.
 Off the top of thistroper's head—Heisuke makes more than a few references to men and boys he finds attractive or may or may not have slept with, and he's shown as a good, fun sort of guy, if not one who has some trouble making good life choices.
 Saitou, while he may or may not actually be interested in men (who knows with him?), is willing enough to pretend to be for information.
 And general dynamics of Ho Yay between various cast members aside, there are always Hijikata and Okita, who always seem just one step shy of being an Official Couple (with Hijikata's voice actor going so far as to respond to a remark about his character having given up romantic pursuits for his mission with, essentially, "Uh...no").
 In fact, given that the whole thing is set in the more-or-less privileged classes of late-Edo period Japan, one could make the argument that historical context rather suggests an Everyone Is Bi situation.